Ah, family holidays.

 This sentence, otherwise known as your Key Message, should be the single, most important thing you have to say—not from the point of view of actual conversation, which these situations are not, but from the point of view of cooling things down.

-Now, of course, if you like arguing in front of the turkey, and if your crowd can do it without bringing out the knives, by all means, indulge!
+Now, of course, if you like arguing on Thanksgiving, and if your crowd can do it without bringing out the knives, by all means, indulge!
 I’m talking about how to shut down “conversations” that only one person wants to have.

 Whatever Happens During Thanksgiving Dinner, Stick to Your Key Message